-Chi energy is composed of equal opposite energies: yin (female)and yang (male).
+Chi consists of two opposite energies, yin and yang.
 The yin yang philosophy explains the complexities and patterns of life through this yin yang framework.
-The negative (yin) and positive (yang) energies work in unison to move creation forward.
+Chi can only be complete when both energies are present and balanced.
 If one is missing, there can be no life.

-The feminine side (yin) of chi energy.
-It is the passive form of chi energy that is nurturing, giving and restive.
+The feminine side (yin) of chi energy is the passive form of chi energy that is nurturing, giving, and restive.
 Yin provides the necessary balance to active yang energy.
 Without the balance that yin energy provides, yang energy would create only chaos and destruction.
-In feng shui, yin energy is necessary for a restive feng shui bedroom design.
-For this reason, water and plants (yang energies) should never be used in bedrooms since both are yang energy.
+In feng shui, yin energy is necessary for a peaceful feng shui bedroom design, and creating relaxing spaces in your home.

-The sheng chi is known in feng shui as positive energy or auspicious.
+The sheng chi is known in feng shui as positive or auspicious energy.
 The word sheng means upward moving energy.
 This is what you want to incorporate into your home; the sense of energy moving upward and lifting your spirit with it.
 Sheng chi generates a feeling of well-being and health.
 Sheng energy can take many forms easily identified by the way it makes you feel.
-For example, you sense the healthy wholeness of sheng energy when communing with nature, such as at a waterfall, forest, mountainside, or beach.
+The positive energy you feel when out in nature, at the beach or in the mountains, is the power of sheng chi.

-In feng shui, the goal is to replicate that sense of well-being and positive uplifting energy flow.
-This is achieved through the use of feng shui principals, such as:
+In feng shui, the goal is to encourage that sense of well-being and positive uplifting energy flow.
+Sheng chi activated through the use of simple feng shui principles.

-- Clutter free: Get rid of all forms of clutter inside and outside your home.
+- Remove clutter and debris inside and outside your home.

-- Reinforce auspicious chi: Select colors, furniture, art, accessories and other aesthetics to layer into the room design to reinforce auspicious feng shui energies.
+- Select colors, furniture, art, accessories and other aesthetics to layer into the room design to reinforce auspicious feng shui energies.

-- Light: Play up natural light in rooms and add artificial lighting to attract sheng chi.
+- Play up natural light in rooms and add artificial lighting to attract sheng chi.

 The si chi is the opposite of sheng chi.
-It is a decaying form of energy.
-Unlike sheng chi, the vibrational level of shi chi is very low.
+This is a decaying form of energy.
+Unlike sheng chi, the vibrational level of si chi is very low.
 With this low level energy, life cannot be supported.
-Si chi slowly eats away its surroundings.
-Matter decomposes.
-The types of this energy include, dust, clutter, debris, dirty carpets/rugs, cobwebs, clogged drains, leaky faucets, and any stagnant energy, especially clutter.
-All of these examples share a low level energy that slowly erodes and breaks down matter.
+Shi chi slowly eats away its surroundings.
+The types of this energy include dust, clutter, debris, dirty carpets/rugs, cobwebs, clogged drains, leaky faucets, and any stagnant energy, especially clutter.

-This is the easiest of negative chi energy to eradicate.
+This is the easiest of negative chi energy to correct.
 It only requires cleaning and repairing to remedy the destructive force of decaying energy.
-A few of the simple ways to combat typical household si chi include:
+There are simple ways to combat typical household si chi.